 Children, families, and educators can play with, build, and code our robotics and drone kits.
 In 3-5 minute tutorials, you’ll play with nuts, bolts, and motors and cover Arduino coding.

-Smithsonian Early Enrichment Center on behalf of the Smithsonian Institution's Early Learning Collaborative
+Smithsonian Institution's Early Learning Collaborative

 Educators will have the opportunity to play and engage with the station.
 A group of Smithsonian educators will be available to help participants harness the resources of the Institution and create a unique early learning experience.